When Are Concepts Erased From Diffusion Models?

 New Probing Techniques

-1. Leveraging existing adversarial prompts.
+1. Leveraging existing adversarial prompting techniques.

 2. Supplying additional visual cues, such as a noisy image or an inpainting frame